ericwbailey/ericwbailey.website/source/published/tag-youre-it.md

 That infrastructure wound up being [Eleventy](https://www.11ty.dev/).
 I love Eleventy, and it’s only gotten better since that initial adoption.
 [Zach Leatherman](https://www.zachleat.com/) is a mensch, and I sing the praises of his project every chance I can get.

 I love blogging with Eleventy because **it prioritizes speed, stability, and performance**.

-Static web pages generated via Markdown are easy enough to wrangle, and it means I can **spend the majority of my time focusing on writing**, and not managing dependencies or database updates.
+Static web pages generated via Markdown are easy enough to wrangle.
+This means I can **spend the majority of my time focusing on writing**, and **not managing dependencies or database updates**.

 ## Have you blogged on other platforms before?